Skip to content ↓

 All students are entitled to access careers guidance enabling them to assess their capabilities and aptitudes, research and plan their career paths to maximise their potential to achieve their careers goals.

 At Glenthorne High School, we believe that everyone can achieve and that all of our pupils should have high aspirations for their future lives.
 We will provide all pupils with support in deciding upon their future career pathway.
-Mr Todd, Careers Leader, oversees careers education in the school, working with teaching staff who are planning and delivering careers activities.
+Ms Bains, Careers Leader, oversees careers education in the school, working with teaching staff who are planning and delivering careers activities.

 Contact